 A basement bulkhead is used to provide access to walk-up basements.
-Bulkheads usually have doors to protect the basement from pests, rain or dirt.
-The basement bulkhead’s design is not usually considered during a construction; therefore, in most cases they are just simple, functional, unattractive, or neutral entrances with doors that prevent rain, animals and other things or individuals from entering your basement.
+Bulkheads usually have doors to protect the basement from pests, rain, or dirt.
+The basement bulkhead’s design is not usually considered during construction; therefore, in most cases, they are just simple, functional, unattractive, or neutral entrances with doors that prevent rain, animals, and other things or individuals from entering your basement.
 You can turn your bulkhead into a nice adornment to your house.

 Entrance Size and Form